-- API aggregation: The main benefit of this feature, compared to Kubernetes 1.6, is user-provided api-servers that can be aggregated with the rest of the Kubernetes API.
+- API aggregation: The main benefit of this feature, compared to Kubernetes 1.6, is user-provided API servers that can be aggregated with the rest of the Kubernetes API.

 Consider a use case where your infrastructure requires all Pod resources to have a common set of labels, and you do not want any Pod to be persisted to Kubernetes.
-If these needs are not met you can write your external admission webhook to do this validation and respond accordingly.
+If these needs are not met, you can write your external admission webhook to do this validation and respond accordingly.

-In this release, Kubernetes added encryption mechanism which allows sensitive data stored in the etcd key-value store to be encrypted at the datastore level.
+In this release, Kubernetes added an encryption mechanism that allows sensitive data stored in the etcd key-value store to be encrypted at the datastore level.
 This allows users of Kubernetes not only to go beyond encrypting data on-disk but also to encrypt data in etcd to help protect it from being read by malicious parties via the Kubernetes API.